cbaggers/varjo/README.md

 Lots landing this month, whilst my current test suite passes I'm still expecting some issues or regressions, if these hit you PLEASE let me know so I can avoid merging this to quicklisp before the regressions have been handled.
 Quick summary of changes are:

+- Documentation! (see the Documentation section above for the links)
 - GLSL 460 fixes
 - compute bug fixes
 - tonnes of functions from the CL spec added (see below)